-Everything Seasoned Soft Pretzels + Jalapeño Beer Cheese Dip
+Everything Bagel Soft Pretzels + Jalapeño Beer Cheese Dip

 I'm still drooling over the memory of last weekend's football and soft pretzel feast.
 To know me is to know I love cheese.
 Like, a meal without cheese- what is that?!
 That's not a meal.
 I would happily dip cheese into more cheese like the teenaged taste buds I seem to have.

 These soft pretzels are way, way, way easier to make than you think.
 And pretty quick, too.
 They are buttery and soft and full of flavor.
 The jalapeño beer cheese dip is the perfect compliment- it's tangy and cheesy and spicy.
 These pretzels are fantastic on their own but are killer when dunked in melty, gooey cheese dip.

 2 1/2 cups [335 grams] all-purpose flour